Assisted Living

 • Gifts of already-owned items

-What transfers or gifts are exempt?
+What transfers or gifts are exempt from the Medicaid look-back rule?

 Both before and after entering a nursing home, seniors can transfer financial assets to these individuals without incurring a penalty period of Medicaid ineligibility:[05]